MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/32k-pages-optional-feature.md

 > [!IMPORTANT]
 > Windows Server 2025 is in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 Active Directory Domain Services (AD DS) and Lightweight Directory Services (LDS) uses an [Extensible Storage Engine (ESE) database](/windows/win32/extensible-storage-engine/extensible-storage-engine-files).
-Since its introduction in Windows 2000 ESE used an 8k database page size, this architecture limited the scale of forest and domain objects.
+Since its introduction in Windows 2000, ESE used an 8k database page size, this architecture limited the scale of forest and domain objects.
 A 32k database page format offers an improvement in scalability using 64-bit [Long Value IDs](/windows/win32/extensible-storage-engine/long-value-columns) (LIDs).
 Multi-valued attributes are now able to hold approximately 3,200 values, which is an increase by a factor of 2.6.
-For more information about the Active Directory's scalability, see [Active Directory Maximum Limits - Scalability](/previous-versions/windows/it-pro/windows-server-2003/cc756101%28v=ws.10%29).
+For more information about Active Directory's scalability, see [Active Directory Maximum Limits - Scalability](/previous-versions/windows/it-pro/windows-server-2003/cc756101%28v=ws.10%29).

 To learn more about the ESE database, see [ESE Deep Dive: Part 1: The Anatomy of an ESE database](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/ese-deep-dive-part-1-the-anatomy-of-an-ese-database/ba-p/400496).

-Beginning with Windows Server 2025, new Active Directory Domain Services (AD DS) and Lightweight Directory Services (LDS) installs uses a 32k database page format.
+Beginning with Windows Server 2025, new installs of Active Directory Domain Services (AD DS) and Lightweight Directory Services (LDS) use a 32k database page format.

 New domain controllers, or LDS instances, are installed with a 32k page capable database but use an 8k page mode for compatibility with earlier versions.
 Moving to a 32k database page-size is a forest-wide operation and requires that all domain controllers in the forest have a 32k page capable database.

 > [!IMPORTANT]
-> Domain controllers that have had a Feature Update, also known as an in-place upgrade, continues to use its current 8K page database format and pages.
+> Domain controllers that have had a Feature Update, also known as an in-place upgrade, continue to their current 8K page database format and pages.

 ## Requirements